 Clogging of the Coronary Arteries: An Actual face of Heart Attack!

 Now, if the coronary arteries become clogged, the Oxygen and nutrient supply to the heart is stopped.
 Therefore, this causes the heart muscles to behave violently in response to unavailability of nutrition.
 This response is sent to the nerves and is distributed throughout the body in the form of a violent phase.
-As a result, the patient presents with typical symptoms of heart attack.
+As a result, the patient presents with typical symptoms of a heart attack.

 If the clot dissolves or passes into the main circulation, the vital energy is delivered to the heart muscles, and the heart calms down.